fernandomachado90/fernandomachado90/README.md

 and **continuous experimenting, learning and improving** are the keys to the success of a team, a project or an entire company.

-Feel free to access my [portfolio](https://fernadomachado90.github.io/) or check out some public projects below.
+Read more on my [portfolio](https://fernadomachado90.github.io/) and feel free to check some of my public projects below.